dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-non-dapr-endpoints.md

 This article demonstrates how to call a non-Dapr endpoint using Dapr over HTTP.

 Using Dapr's service invocation API, you can communicate with endpoints that either use or do not use Dapr.
-Using Dapr to call endpoints that do not use Dapr not only provides a consistent API, but also  the following [Dapr service invocation]({{< ref service-invocation-overview.md >}}) benefits to developers:
+Using Dapr to call endpoints that do not use Dapr not only provides a consistent API, but also the following [Dapr service invocation]({{< ref service-invocation-overview.md >}}) benefits:

 1. Ability to apply resiliency policies
 2. Call observability with tracing & metrics